NMMI/qbadmin/README.md

 ## Using the tools

-Usign a terminal, go to the binary folder and execute what you need e.g.:
+Using a terminal, go to the binary folder and execute what you need e.g.:

-windows
+Windows
 `name_of_the_bin.exe`

 UNIX